leandroohf/jekyll-now/projects.md

 Automatic Speaker Recognition (verification task) project that aims to recognize people by voice.
 The project was sold to Start-up

-# Crop Recogntion and Crop date determination
+# Crop Recognition and Crop date determination

 Crop Recognition and Automatic Determination of the Planting Date project which analyzes satellite images in order to determine planting